ptgoetz/go-versionbump/README.md

 ## Key Features

+- **Semantic Versioning**: Ensures that version numbers are always compliant with the Semantic Versioning specification.
 - **Automated Version Bumping**: Automatically updates version numbers in specified files, ensuring consistency and accuracy.
 - **Git Integration**: Seamlessly integrates with Git to commit and tag changes, making version control effortless.